Meet the current 2018-2019 inclusion Powell River Society Board of Directors.

 Joyce has been in the newspaper business since 1970 and started The Powell River Peak in 1995.
 Joyce has served on BC and Canadian newspaper association boards, including terms as president of both.
 She also is secretary-treasurer for Model Community Project for Persons with Disabilities.

-Paul Clements, Vice President
+Paul Clements, Treasurer

 Paul is a long serving member on the Board of IPR.
 Formerly a Professional Engineer, he practised in both the Petrochemical, Telecommunications and Venture Capital sectors, predominantly in Canada and the western US, until retiring in 1995.
 Paul has a daughter in care with IPR since 1996.